Why the Coastal Skipper Plus?

 Can confidently skipper a yacht by day and night.

 We ask our clients to arrive on Friday.
-We clean our boats and do any maintenance between 10:00 and 17:00 so if you arrive earlier we will look after your bags for you.
+We clean our boats and do any maintenance between 10:00 and 17:00 so if you arrive earlier we are really happy to look after your bags for you.
 At 17:00 we invite you to get on the yachts and meet your Instructor, and at 18:30 we hold a welcome drink in our club house to introduce you to the crew on the other boats, and all our Instructors.

 Diesel Engine ; First Aid ; RADAR ; Sea Survival and VHF (SRC) course